thornoar/pshash/documentation/main.typ

 == The `pshash` program

-`pshash` (from "password-hash") is the name of the implementation of the hash function described in the previous section.
+`pshash` (from "password-hash") is the name of the implementation of the pseudo-hash function described in the previous section.
 There is no front-end or GUI, it is only a command-line utility designed to be simple and lightweight.
 The source, written in Haskell, is available at https://github.com/thornoar/pshash.
 The code repeats the definitions explained in the previous section almost verbatim --- such is the benefit of functional programming.

 The program accepts three arguments: the public key and two private keys, returning a hash using its builtin source configuration.
 On demand, the user may pass a different configuration using one of the `-d`, `-s`, and `-c` command-line options, but this is not recommended, since it will have to be done every time.
 Instead, it is suggested to download the source, change the default configuration in the code, and then compile it to a new executable.
 You can run `"pshash --help"` to see all available options.

 *!
 Important notice !*

 The program is _extremely sensitive to changes._ Thus, before using it to create passwords, make sure that the configuration is set to your liking, save the executable and do _not_ change it afterwards.
 Any small change, and all your passwords will be lost.
 You will have to undo the change to retrieve them.
 Additionally, it is advised to store the program openly on the internet, in case you lose your local copy.
 This way, you can access it from anywhere with an internet connection.
 Currently, there are pre-compiled binaries for Linux (NixOS, Debian, and Arch), as well as Windows and Android, all hosted at https://github.com/thornoar/pshash-bin.
 There is also a web interface at https://thornoar.github.io/pshash/web/app/.

+== Other implementations

+The pseudo-hashing algorithm is implemented in other languages, namely C (to provide for the in-development desktop app, source at https://github.com/thornoar/pshash-gui), JavaScript (for the web interface, available at https://thornoar.github.io/pshash-web/app/), and Kotlin (for the `pshash-app` Android app, source available at https://github.com/thornoar/pshash-app).